Sumit-NCSU/NCSU-kebrey-CSC517-BankApp/README.md

   *   Gemfile
   *   /config/environment/production.rb

-* Database creation:
+* Database:
-  *   PostgreSQL on Heroku Production.
+  *   PostgreSQL on Heroku Production environment.
-  *   Sqlite3 on local Development and Testing.
+  *   Sqlite3 on local Development and Testing environments.

 * Database initialization is done as follows (on production):
   *   > heroku run rake db:migrate --for migrating the database
   *   > heroku run rake db:seed --for seeding the database

 * How to run the test suite:
-  *   Test Files located at: /test
+  *   Test Files for controller and models is located at:
+      * /test/controllers/sessions_controller_test.rb
+      * /test/controllers/users_controller_test.rb
+      * /test/models/account_test.rb
+      * /test/models/user_test.rb
-  *   To run test, on Windws:
+  *   To run test, on Windows:
     * open command prompt at the application's bin folder and type following command:
       *    > rails test

-* Services (job queues, cache servers, search engines, etc.): NA

 * Deployment instructions: Deployment on Heroku done using the following Guide:
   *   https://devcenter.heroku.com/articles/getting-started-with-rails5#local-workstation-setup